-8 Individualised budget and statement of income and expenditure
+8 Individualised budget and monthly financial information statement

-- 8.1 We will give you a written individualised budget.
-Your individualised budget will: - (a) be prepared in consultation with you having regard to your goals and assessed needs, preferences, the resources available and the services you have selected; - (b) set out: - a budget for the services to be provided as set out in your (i) Care Plan; - the amount of home care subsidy payable to us for you in (ii) respect of a calendar month; - (iii) the maximum amount of Fees and Charges payable by you in respect of a calendar month; - be reviewed and revised if: (c) - (i) a change to your services is proposed; - (ii) the Fees and Charges change; or - if you request us to do so, within 14 days of receiving your (iii) request. - 8.2 We will provide you with a written statement of income and expenditure (monthly statement) for your Home Care Package.
-The monthly statement will specify: - the amount of home care subsidy paid or payable to us for you in (a) respect of the month; - (b) the total amount of Fees and Charges paid or payable by you in respect of the month; - (c) the total amount paid or payable by us in respect of the home care provided to you during the month; - (d) an itemised list of the care and services provided to you during the month and the total amount paid or payable in relation to each kind of care or service; - the total amount (if any) of the funds received or to be received in (e) respect of any previous month for the provision of home care to you that have not been spent: - (f) your Unspent Home Care Amount (if any); and - a statement of any funds received prior to 1 July 2015 that are (g) excluded from the calculation of your Unspent Home Care Amount if you cease receiving Home Care service from us.
+- 8.1 We will provide you a written individualised budget.
+Your individualised budget will: - (a) be prepared in partnership with you having regard to your goals and assessed needs, preferences, the resources available and the services you have selected; - (b) set out: - (i) an itemised budget for the services to be provided as set out in your Care Plan; - (ii) the amount of home care subsidy payable to us for you in respect of a calendar month; - (iii) the maximum amount of Fees and Charges payable by you in respect of a calendar month; - (iv) be given to you as soon as practicable after we have the necessary information to complete it; - (c) be reviewed and, if necessary, revised if: - (i) a change to your services is proposed; - (ii) the Fees and Charges change; or - (iii) if you request us to do so, within 14 days of receiving your request. - 8.2 For each calendar month we provide you with Services will provide you with a written financial information statement to inform you of: - (a) transactions during the month relating to you; and - (b) any unpaid home care fees relating to previous months. - 8.3 The financial information statement will specify: